2017 Fox 36 RC2 Float Fork

 - 29”, 51 mm

 In the 27.5” configuration, a RockShox Pike features 42 mm offset.
-By all accounts the Fox 36 with its 44 mm offset should handle just a bit more quickly.
-However I didn’t really notice the offset difference.
+By all accounts, the Fox 36 with its 44 mm offset should handle just a bit more quickly.
+But I didn’t really notice the offset difference.

 I have been spending time on the Fox 36 with the full bolt through axle option: a bolted axle that threads into the left fork leg and two pinch bolts on each leg.
 There is no question in my mind that the full bolted design makes the fork stiffer.
 It is significantly stiffer than the Yari, which uses Rockshox’ Maxle Ultimate.
 I’ve tried the 36 both with the bolt-through axle in its 20 mm form and adapted down to 15 mm form.
 Both are stiffer than the Yari and I don’t imagine the chassis design differences are enough to account for the difference in stiffness.
 I do think the 20 mm option is stiffer, but the difference wasn’t big enough to slap me in the face.
 I’m more convinced that the biggest difference is in the clamp style.